PerrySong/CryptoPortfolio-Nodejs/README.md

     }
 ```

-##Authorization logic:
+* ### Authorization logic:

     * Every route start with baseURL/user/ will check the token sent by client, and
-      server will recognize the token and know which user you are.
+    *  server will recognize the token and know which user you are.
 If you update your
-      email or username or password, the token will expire.
+    *  email or username or password, the token will expire.

-##Issue:
+* ### Issues:
-   * `We are currently using gmail for sending email, which could cause problems when it comes to sending bulk emails.`
+    * We are currently using gmail for sending email, which could cause problems when it comes to sending bulk emails.